i-amelin/DSR_Workshops/README.md

 2. Timers without Interrupts (done on 16th November 2017)
 3. Timers with Interrupts (done on 17th November 2017)
 4. PWM with Output Compare (done on 14th December 2017)
-5. Compose a Library (coming soon)
+5. Compose a Library (done on 21th December 2017)